Bear Hunting Regulations

 Improve your black bear hunting success while showing respect for the wild game you pursue.
 Be prepared to make a quick, clean harvest.

-- All hunters must take only high percentage shots.
+- Hunters must ONLY take high-percentage shots.

 - Keep all shots within 20 yards.

-Proper Meat Handling It is critical to remove the hide and cool the bear immediately after checking the bear.
+It is critical to remove the hide and cool the bear immediately after checking the bear.
 Cooling a bear with ice from inside the body cavity is inadequate to prevent the meat from spoiling.
 If the hide remains on overnight, the meat may be unsuitable for consumption.